dolthub/docs/content/introduction/why-dolt/README.md

 ## A Relational Database, Evolved

 Existing relational databases were built in a different era of computing.
 Their design goal was to capture the state of the application, and serve it up in a performant way.
+Dolt is built for a new era.

 ## Data Has Changed, Databases Have Not